acorn-io/runtime/docs/versioned_docs/version-0.4/100-reference/03-acornfile.md

 }
 ```
 ### data
-`data` defines the keys and non-senstive values that will be used by the secret.
+`data` defines the keys and non-sensitive values that will be used by the secret.
 Refer to [the secrets documentation](38-authoring/05-secrets.md) for
 descriptions of the different secret types and how to use data keys and values.